rouvinerh/SecJournal/websec/bug-bounty/README.md

 I decided to spend a year doing bug bounties and learning about finding bugs in websites during my last year in university.

 My impact assessment is based on my experience as a bug triager for PayPal.
-If I would have accepted it there / awarded, it might be posted here.
+If I would have accepted / awarded it there, it might be posted here.

 I mainly use HackerOne and BugCrowd.
-Sometimes I come across bugs outside of these platforms, through programs not publicly listed, or even as a pentester.
+Sometimes I come across bugs outside of these platforms, through programs not publicly listed.

 As of March 2026, I have:

-- Disclosed 100+ valid vulnerabilities to 20+ organizations, including Indeed, NASA, PayPal, City of Vienna, and Booking.com found from pentests, bug bounties, VDPs and by accident
+- Disclosed 100+ valid vulnerabilities to 20+ organizations, including Indeed, NASA, PayPal, City of Vienna, and Booking.com found from bug bounties, VDPs and by accident

 - Ranked #1 on Sony’s HackerOne program (2026)